 the Reserve means the land comprised in Reserve A ↑ 1149;

-the Road Traffic Act means the Road Traffic Act 1974 and includes the regulations made thereunder;

-vehicle has the same meaning as it has in and for the purposes of the Road Traffic Act.
+vehicle has the meaning given in the Road Traffic (Administration) Act 2008 section 4.

-(2) The provisions of section 23 of the Interpretation Act 1918 2 do not apply to or in relation to these by-laws.
+(2) The provisions of the Interpretation Act 1984 section 60 do not apply to or in relation to these by-laws.

 (3) Unless the context otherwise requires these by-laws do not apply to or in relation to —